CERT-Polska/karton/docs/advanced_concepts.rst

 Karton configuration is represented by special object :class:`karton.Config`, which can be explicitly provided as an argument to the Karton constructor. `Config` is based on :class:`configparser.ConfigParser`, so we can extend it with additional sections for custom configuration.

-For example, if we need to communicate with Malwarecage, we can make Malwarecage binding available via :code:`self.config.mwdb`
+For example, if we need to communicate with MWDB, we can make MWDB binding available via :code:`self.config.mwdb`

 .. code-block:: python